Damzwan/sketchmate/src/assets/docs/selection.md

 **Mobile:**
 - Long-press an object to initiate multiselect mode (indicated by a toolbar number).
+- Tap a multi-selected object to deselect it

 **PC:**
 - Hold shift and click to add objects to your selection.